open-telemetry/community/.github/ISSUE_TEMPLATE/membership.md

 - (at)sponsor-2

 **New!**: Each sponsor should reply to this issue with the comment "*I support*".
-Please remember, it is an applicant responsibility to notify sponsor about this application.
+Please remember, it is an applicant's responsibility to get their sponsors' confirmation before submitting the request.

 ### List of contributions to the OpenTelemetry project